Football Manager 2007: Gameplay

-The PSP version of the game also included wireless multiplayer for the first time, and was named Football Manager Handheld.
+The PlayStation Portable version of the game also included wireless multiplayer for the first time, and was named Football Manager Handheld.

 Feeder clubs

 A significant new addition is the ability to create a feeder club affiliation.
-This allows larger clubs to set up a relationships with a smaller club and vice versa.
-This can be used by users managing larger clubs to "farm out" players to their feeder club to gain the first team experience that they are unable to get at higher levels.
+This allows larger clubs to set up a relationships with a smaller club and vice versa, and can be used by users managing larger clubs to farm out players to their feeder club to gain the first team experience that they are unable to get at higher levels.
 They both work together for mutual benefit.
 A smaller club can benefit from the ability of these players on loan deals, and can also receive financial help.
 The larger club may also profit from merchandising in the smaller club's country.

-The smaller club may also benefit from lucrative friendly matches against their parent side, as well as getting "first option" on signing players that are to be released by the larger team.
-American and Chinese teams used as feeder clubs are generally known to be extremely lucrative to a parent club's income through merchandising.

-Many fans had requested of SI the inclusion of feeder clubs in recent years, both on the official message boards and elsewhere.
-Fans of SI claim that the uncommonly close relationship between the design team and the players led to the inclusion of such desired features.
+The smaller club may benefit from lucrative friendly matches against their parent side and get the first option on signing players released by the larger team.
+American and Chinese teams used as feeder clubs are known to significantly boost a parent club's income through merchandising.
+Many fans had requested Sports Interactive the inclusion of feeder clubs both on the official message boards and elsewhere.
+Fans of Sports Interactive argue that the uncommonly close relationship between the design team and the players led to the inclusion of such desired features.

 Release

-On Saturday, 30 September 2006 a demo of the game was released in four different versions: Strawberry and Vanilla for both Mac and Windows.

-The Vanilla demo is basic and only includes English language, and the English league, with no kits, player photos, sound, or graphics.

-The Strawberry demo includes playable leagues for Brazil, Denmark, England, Finland, France, Italy, Norway, Portugal, Scotland, Spain and Sweden, many kits and player photos, and language support for many other regions.
+On 30 September 2006, a game demo was released in four different versions: Strawberry and Vanilla for both Microsoft Windows and Mac OS X. The Vanilla demo is basic and only includes English language, and the English football league, with no kits, player photos, sound, or graphics.
+The Strawberry demo includes playable leagues for Brazil, Denmark, England, Finland, France, Italy, Norway, Portugal, Scotland, Spain, and Sweden, many kits and player photos, and language support for many other regions.
+The game was released in Europe on 18 October 2006, in Australia on 2 November 2006, and in North America on 6 November 2006.

 Reception

 The game received almost universal critical acclaim on release, with an average score of 87 out of 100 on Metacritic.
-GameSpot described Football Manager 2007 as a "truly immersive football experience", while PC Gamer suggested that "no other game comes close."
+GameSpot described Football Manager 2007 as a "truly immersive football experience", while PC Gamer suggested that "no other game comes close".
 Football Manager 2007 was also nominated for a Golden Joystick Award and won the Gamers Award at the BAFTA.